Top Online Associate Degree Programs

 4. Find out About PLAs

 Many colleges offer prior learning assessments (PLAs).
 These test your knowledge and skills.
-If you have on the job or other work experience, this may also be useful.
-PLAs may provide credit which applies to your bachelor’s degree.
+If you have on the job or other work experience you should ask about PLAs.
+You may be able to earn credit which applies to your bachelor’s degree.